Trademarks – 8 minute read

 One step up from descriptiveness is a suggestive trademark.
 A suggestive mark is one that does not expressly suggest the nature of the goods/services; instead, it does so in an indirect way.
 Some examples of this include:

 - Peaceful Parenting for a group coaching program for parents looking to eliminate anger and tension from their parenting style

-- #SociallyAcceptable for a social media marketing program
+- The #SociallyAcceptable Podcast for a podcast focused on social media marketing

 - Perfect Match Mastermind for a relationship coaching program